 Even if you are not able to do all of the above, any increase in preventative measures is still harm reduction!
 Thank you for doing the best you can.

-Testing: All campers over the age of two are required to take a covid test within 24 hours before arriving at camp, and to only attend if your test is negative and you are symptom-free.
-All campers will be required to take two additional tests at camp early in the week.
-Pending their availability, for these early-week tests we will batch-test, using a Pluslife testing device, which are between 95-100% accurate (if not possible for whatever reason, we will rely on rapid tests).
+Testing: All campers over the age of two are required to take a covid test in the morning the day you arrive at camp, and to only attend if your test is negative and you are symptom-free.
+All campers will be required to take at least one additional test at camp early in the week.
+Pending their availability, for this early-week test we will batch-test, using a Pluslife testing device, which are between 95-100% accurate (if not possible for whatever reason, we will rely on rapid tests).
 Besides this, we will test as the need arises.
-If you develop any symptoms (fever, sore throat, cough, etc) while at camp, please let us know immediately, test daily, and take additional precautions (including not attending your breadwork shifts).

-If you have a Pluslife that you are willing to share, please bring it to camp so that we can test more efficiently.
+If you have a Pluslife dock that you are willing to share, please bring it to camp so that we can test more efficiently.

 Masking: Please bring with you a supply of N-95 or KN-95 masks and keep one on you throughout each day.
 Masks are required during breadwork shifts, and in the dining hall when you are not eating.
 Path leaders, organizers, and RFT members will be empowered to request mask wearing whenever they think it would be especially beneficial during path, ritual, meetings, etc. All campers are encouraged to wear masks during any activity or in any location that presents a higher risk of transmission.